Warning

 Continue breastfeeding

-• Mother should follow an elimination diet, excluding CMP for 2 weeks (up to 4 weeks in case of atopic eczema or allergic colitis), plus calcium supplement, and no egg.
+• Mother should follow an elimination diet, excluding CMP for 2 weeks (up to 4 weeks in case of atopic eczema or allergic colitis), plus calcium supplement.

 Evaluation